Nakama Godot 4 Client Guide #

 Status & Presence #

-Nakama Status & Presence is has a real-time status and presence service that allows users to set their online presence, update their status message and follow other user’s updates.
+Nakama Status is a real-time status and presence service that allows users to set their online presence, update their status message and follow other user’s updates.

 Players don’t have to be friends with others they want to follow.